RediSearch/RediSearch/docs/docs/_index.md

 * Retrieval of full document contents or only their IDs
 * Document deletion and updating with index garbage collection

-For more information about Search and Query, see the [feature reference](/docs/stack/search/reference) pages.
+For more information about searching and querying in Redis, see the [feature reference](/docs/stack/search/reference) pages.

 ## JSON documents

-When combined with the Redis [JSON](/docs/stack/json) module, which is included with Redis Stack, Search and Query can index and query JSON documents.
+When combined with the Redis [JSON](/docs/stack/json) module, (included with Redis Stack) Redis can index and query JSON documents.

-To learn how to use Search and Query with JSON documents, see [Indexing JSON documents](/docs/stack/search/indexing_json).
+To learn how to search and query your JSON documents, see [Indexing JSON documents](/docs/stack/search/indexing_json).

 ## Client libraries